Scripts Advanced Tips

 You can configure what fields Extender tracks the original value in View Events, Scripts and Workflow.
 Refer to Remember Original Values For:

-As tracking the original values for all fields for all views can have a performance impact, you can now configure what fields you need the original value for in a script.
+Because tracking original values for all fields in all views may affect performance, you can now specify which fields you need to track in a script.

-The value configured in View Events, Scripts and WF takes precedence.
+Note: The value configured in View Events, Scripts and WF takes precedence.
 If the Remember Original Values for is set to *, then Extender will remember all fields.
 If it is set to DESC, and the script includes "IDCUST,NAMECUST", Extender will add both and will track "DESC,IDCUST,NAMECUST".

 Copy